 The easiest way to prevent hyperglycemia is to control your diabetes. Тhere are many aspects of your diabetes care you can control:

-Exercise usually lowers blood glucose levels because it improves your cells’ sensitivity to insulin and helps cells burn glucose for energy.
+Exercise usually lowers blood glucose levels.
+It improves your cells’ sensitivity to insulin and helps cells burn glucose for energy.

-Keeping your blood glucose levels in the recommended ranges throughout the day will help you avoid long-term complications of diabetes, such as:
+If you keep your blood glucose levels within the recommended ranges throughout the day, it will help you avoid long-term complications of diabetes.
+Some of them are:

 - Eye damage